SyntheticBird45

 [root@cloud-hypervisor]# systemd-sysusers

 systemd comes with advanced sandboxing capabilities for spawned process.
 The default unit file given in the official repository is very permissive, so we can harden it more.
-Let's write our unit file, located at /usr/lib/systemd/system/monerod.service, for monerod:
+Let's write our unit file, located at /usr/lib/systemd/system/monerod.service

 [Unit]